Interlacing Diffusions: Introduction

 Returning to the continuum discussion both the process considered by Warren in \cite{Warren} which originally provided motivation for this work and a process recently constructed by Cerenzia in \cite{Cerenzia} that involves a hard wall fit in the framework introduced here.
 The techniques developed in this paper also allow us to study at the process level (and not just at fixed times) the process constructed by Ferrari and Frings in \cite{FerrariFrings}.
-Major new examples are interlacing diffusion processes built from non-intersecting squared Bessel processes, that are related to the $LUE$ matrix diffusion process minors studied by K$\ddot{o}$nig and O'Connell in \cite{O Connell} and a dynamical version of a model considered by Dieker and Warren in \cite{DiekerWarren}.
-In addition to these, we study all diffusion processes associated with the classical orthogonal polynomials in a uniform way and Brownian motions in an interval, related to the eigenvalue processes of Brownian motions on some classical compact groups.
-Moreover, we consider diffusion processes with discrete spectrum in some generality and make the connection to the theory of Chebyshev or $T$-systems (see for example the classical monograph of Karlin \cite{Karlin}).
-In a forthcoming note \cite{GeneralInterlacing} we study in a systematic way the construction of arbitrary interlaced processes in a consistent manner from the two-level couplings introduced in this paper.
+The main new examples considered in this paper are: \begin{itemize} \item Interlacing diffusion processes built from non-intersecting squared Bessel processes, that are related to the $LUE$ matrix diffusion process minors studied by K$\ddot{o}$nig and O'Connell in \cite{O Connell} and a dynamical version of a model considered by Dieker and Warren in \cite{DiekerWarren}.
+More generally, we study all diffusion processes associated with the classical orthogonal polynomials in a uniform way.
+This includes non-intersecting Jacobi diffusions and is related to the $JUE$ matrix diffusion, see \cite{Doumerc}. \item Interlacing Brownian motions in an interval, related to the eigenvalue processes of Brownian motions on some classical compact groups. \item A general study of interlacing diffusion processes with discrete spectrum and connections to the classical theory of total positivity and Chebyshev systems, see for example the monograph of Karlin \cite{Karlin}. \end{itemize}

 We now mention a couple of recent works in the literature that are related to ours.
 Firstly a different approach based on generators for obtaining couplings of intertwined multidimensional diffusion processes via hard reflection is investigated in Theorem 3 of \cite{PalShkolnikov}.
 This has subsequently been extended by Sun \cite{Sun} to isotropic diffusion coefficients, who making use of this has independently obtained similar results to us for the specific $LUE$ and $JUE$ processes.
 Moreover, a general $\beta$ extension of the intertwining relations for the random matrix related aforementioned processes was also established in the note \cite{Assiotis} by one of us.
 Finally, some results from this paper have been used recently in \cite{HuaPickrell} to construct an infinite dimensional Feller process on the so called \textit{graph of spectra}, that is the continuum analogue of the Gelfand-Tsetlin graph, which leaves the celebrated Hua-Pickrell measures invariant.